mortazavilab/swan_vis/code-documentation/swangraph.md

     dataset_name (str): Dataset name in TALON db to add transcripts from Default=None
     whitelist (str): TALON whitelist of transcripts to add.
             Default: None
-    annot (str): TALON annotation name in database to add transcripts from
-            Default: None

     # Only if also adding abundance